znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 ```

 A closer look at above test.
-* PetStoreContractTest extends QontractJUnitSupport.
-QontractJUnitSupport leverages JUnit5 Dynamic Tests to translate scenarios in the contract to tests.
+* PetStoreContractTest extends SpecmaticJUnitSupport.
+SpecmaticJUnitSupport leverages JUnit5 Dynamic Tests to translate scenarios in the contract to tests.
-* The setUp method passes the location of contract file, host port etc. to QontractJUnitSupport through System Properties
+* The setUp method passes the location of contract file, host port etc. to SpecmaticJUnitSupport through System Properties
 * Optional - You can start and stop the application in setUp and tearDown.
 In this example we are starting a Springboot application.
 * Note - Please do not add any other unit test to the above class.
 The above test is only supposed to have setUp and optionally tearDown methods.